FitNest-AI/Fitnest-backend/docs/Target Muscle.md

 # Target Muscle

-This Api for target Muscle
+This Api will be used to provide Diet Preference Data.

-## 1.insertTargetMuscleData
+## 1.Insert Target Muscle

 **HTTP Request**